adilnaimi/gromacs-installation/README.md

-### NOTE: Please note this personal simple script to get running Gromacs on local machine,  this is not intended to be used in a production environment
+### NOTE!!: Please note this is simple script to installl Gromacs on local machine,  this is not intended to be used in a production environment

-# gromacs-installation
+# Gromacs-installation
 Quick and dirty script to install Gromacs

-Run the script with the version of gromacs ./install_gromacs.sh 5.1.2